 The antibody 9E10 may be used to detect the c-Myc tag.
 The c-myc gene (8q24 on human chromosome) is the cellular homologue of the v-myc gene originally isolated from an avian myelocytomatosis virus.
 The c-Myc protein is a transcription factor (nuclear localization). c-Myc is commonly activated in a variety of tumor cells and plays an important role in cellular proliferation, differentiation, apoptosis and cell cycle progression.
 The phosphorylation of c-Myc has been investigated and previous studies have suggested a functional association between phosphorylation at Thr58/Ser62 by glycogen synthase kinase 3, cyclin-dependent kinase, ERK2 and C-Jun N-terminal Kinase (JNK) in cell proliferation and cell cycle regulation.
 In normal cells the expression of c-Myc is tightly regulated but in human cancers c-Myc is frequently deregulated. c-Myc is also essential for tumor cell development in vasculogenesis and angiogenesis that distribute blood throughout the cells

 The reagent is designed for Flow Cytometry analysis.
 Suggested working dilution is 1:200.
 Indicated dilution is recommended starting point for use of this product.
 Working concentrations should be determined by the investigator.
-Application note: Membrane
+Application note: Membrane The applications listed have been tested for the unconjugated form of this product.
+Other forms have not been tested.

 PBS, 15 mM sodium azide, approx., pH 7.4.